sevehub/minimalbc/README.md

 # minimalbc

-This repository provides a Typst template for creating sleek and minimalist professional business cards. the minimalbc function.
+This repository provides a Typst template for creating sleek and minimalist professional business cards.

-The function **minimalbc** allows you to customize most of the elements of the business card
+The function, **minimalbc**, allows you to customize the majority of the business card's elements.

-The default layout is horizontal, but it can be easily switched to a vertical layout by passing the value true to the flip argument in the minimalbc function.
+By default, the layout is horizontal.
+However, it can be easily switched to a vertical layout by passing the value true to the flip argument in the minimalbc function.

 Here’s an example of how to use the minimalbc function: